 The establishment of the ITER project marks a transition in the world magnetic fusion energy (MFE) program to one increasingly focused on the facilities and programs needed, in addition to ITER, to demonstrate electricity generation from fusion.
 The European community has recently published a roadmap [1] that includes plans for construction of a fusion demonstration plant (DEMO) starting around 2030.
 China [2] and South Korea [3] are developing designs for next-step fusion nuclear facilities intended for construction starting in the 2020s and net electricity generation as their ultimate goal.
-These plans all rely on the tokamak for the demonstration step but, significantly, the European plan includes a mission to develop the HELIAS stellarator line as a long-term alternative and Japan is developing the Heliotron line, leading to a helical-coil stellarator DEMO.
+These plans all rely on the tokamak for the demonstration step but, significantly, the European plan includes a mission to develop the HELIAS stellarator line as a long-term alternative and Japan continues to develop the Heliotron line, aiming toward a helical-coil stellarator DEMO.

 Steady-state plasma operation is generally considered to be a requirement for fusion power plants; see, for example, Ref.
 [4].
 This fact motivates the interest in stellarators, threedimensional devices which have the advantage of an intrinsically steady-state magnetic configuration that relies on currents in coils, not in the plasma, to satisfy basic conditions for confinement.
 Since there is no need for external current drive to sustain the configuration, recirculating power requirements are low.
 In addition, stellarators generally do not exhibit disruptions and, unlike tokamaks, are not limited to low densities by the Greenwald limit or current drive requirements.
-These advantages provide solutions to key problems facing MFE developmentdisruption-free steady-state operation and more favorable plasma conditions for steady-state divertor operation.
-The investment in stellarator research significantly reduces fusion development risks compared to a program that is limited mainly to tokamaks.
+Stellarators can thus provide solutions to key problems facing MFE developmentdisruption-free steady-state operation and more favorable plasma conditions for steady-state divertor operation, but continued concept development and experimental tests at high performance and long pulse are needed if fusion is to take advantage of these benefits.
+Increased investment in stellarator research can significantly reduce fusion development risks compared to a program that is limited mainly to tokamaks.